nachoenblanco/academic-kickstart/content/home/experience.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Research Experience"
+title = "Experience"
-subtitle = ""
+subtitle = "Courses, conferences and workshops"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format